Healing After Loss: The Benefits of Using a Grief Journal

 You deserve to be content, and a journal may help you reach that emotional place.

-There are countless benefits of writing in a grief journal.
+There are countless benefits of using a grief journal to write out your worries.
 Here are just a few:

 Organize your thoughts